 One of the most common variations is in the structure of the ganglion itself.
 For about 80% of people, the stellate ganglion is a single, star-shaped cluster formed by the fusion of two separate nerve bundles: the inferior cervical ganglion and the first thoracic ganglion.
 Think of it as two small roads merging into one.
 In the remaining 20% of individuals, these two ganglia don’t fuse and remain as distinct structures.
 This is a normal anatomical difference that doesn’t affect the ganglion’s function, but it’s a critical detail for a specialist to be aware of when planning any pain management treatments.

-Variations in Size and Position
+How Size and Position Can Vary

 Beyond its basic structure, the stellate ganglion can also vary in size and exact location from person to person.
 It’s generally an oval-shaped structure found near the front of your neck, close to the C7 vertebra (the bony bump at the base of your neck) and the first rib.
 However, its precise placement can shift slightly up, down, or side-to-side.
 Its size can also differ.
 These variations are perfectly normal and are part of what makes your body unique.
 This is why a detailed assessment is a crucial first step before any procedure targeting this area, especially for conditions causing chronic neck pain.